New Information about the Torah Scroll from Rhodes, January 28, 2026

 In 2003, the Rhodes Jewish Historical Foundation acquired a short-term permission from the Chalom Temple in Buenos Aires to exhibit and analyze the ancient Torah in the United States in order to promote the education and preservation of the Jewish history of Rhodes.

-Prior to its arrival in Los Angeles, this ancient Sefer Torah was scientifically measured by the University of Buenos Aires using the Carbon-14 dating analysis and was found to be approximately 800 years-old.
+Prior to its arrival in Los Angeles, the Sefer Torah was scientifically measured by the University of Buenos Aires using the Carbon-14 dating analysis and was found to be approximately 800 years-old.

-In 2003 and 2004 the “800 Year-Old Torah”, which is one of the oldest Torahs in the world, was taken on exhibit around the United States.
+In 2003 and 2004 the “The Torah Scroll from Rhodes”, was taken on exhibit around the United States.
 It was shown to appreciative audiences in Atlanta, Seattle and Portland and several venues around the Los Angeles area.

-Images from the 800-Year-Old Torah Exhibition in the US.
+Images from the Torah Scroll of Rhodes Exhibition in the US.
 After the presentations, the Torah was brought back to the Chalom Synagogue in Buenos Aires, Argentina.

 Investigative study